-- Forum Choice: An accused has the right to refuse an NJP and to demand trial by court-martial - -- An accused served with an NJP has 3 duty days to decide whether to "accept" NJP as the forum for their case - -- "Accepting" NJP as the forum is NOT an admission of guilt, but rather a choice to allow a commander to determine guilt rather than facing trial by court-martial.
-After accepting NJP as the forum, the member has the right to either contest or admit guilt. - Right to Counsel: accused members have a right to and should consult with an Area Defense Counsel (ADC).
-Typically, an ADC appointment will be arranged by the member's First Sergeant as soon as possible following offer of NJP. - Right to Review Evidence: the accused has the right to examine all statements and evidence the commander considered in arriving at the decision to offer NJP - Right to Present Evidence: the accused is entitled to present matters on his/her own behalf in defense, mitigation, and extenuation - Right to Personal Appearance: An accused member is generally entitled to appear before the imposing commander, during which the accused member may present matters on his/her own behalf.
+- Forum Choice: An accused has the right to refuse NJP and to demand trial by court-martial - -- An accused served with NJP has 3 duty days to decide whether to "accept" NJP as the forum for their case - -- "Accepting" NJP as the forum is NOT an admission of guilt, but rather a choice to allow a commander to determine guilt rather than facing trial by court-martial - Right to Counsel: Accused members have a right to, and should consult with, an Area Defense Counsel (ADC).
+Typically, an ADC appointment will be arranged by the member's first sergeant as soon as possible following offer of NJP. - Right to Review Evidence: The accused has the right to examine all statements and evidence the commander considered in arriving at the decision to offer NJP.
+Before releasing matters to the member or defense counsel, personally identifying information must be redacted if such information is determined not relevant for due process purposes. - Right to Present Evidence: The accused is entitled to present matters on his/her own behalf in defense, mitigation, and extenuation

+- Right to Personal Appearance: An accused member is generally entitled to appear before the imposing commander, during which the accused member may present matters on his/her own behalf.
 There is no entitlement for the accused member's counsel to accompany the member for the personal appearance.
-If the imposing commander is unable to accommodate a personal appearance and alternate means (e.g., telephone, VTC) cannot be utilized, the commander may appoint a designee to receive the personal appearance.
+If the imposing commander is unable to accommodate a personal appearance and alternate means (e.g., telephone or video call) cannot be utilized, the commander may appoint a designee to receive the personal appearance.
 The designee must prepare a written summary of the accused member's presentation.